NoorAi-Prince/Noor_AI/README.md

-# Noor_AI
+# Noor AI Website

-Neural Omnipresent Organic Revelation By Azad Abedin Prince
+This is a simple voice assistant web page for Noor - Neural Omnipresent Organic Revelation.
+Built for personal use.

+- Voice activated
+- Hinglish responses
+- Will keep evolving